Fund Rural Regions

 Background

-- Prioritize state funding investments for rural communities.
+- State: Prioritize state funding investments for rural communities.

-- Appropriate funds to incentivize teachers and health professionals to work in rural communities.
+- State: Appropriate funds for loan forgiveness or other incentives for teachers and health professionals to work in rural communities.

 State Examples

-- Minnesota (MN 2016 H 2749) enacted a grant program that provided student teaching stipends for low-income students and grants for licensed teachers who agree to teach in a high-need subject area or geographic region.
+- Minnesota (MN 2021 HF 7) offers a grant program to provide student teaching stipends for low-income students and grants for licensed teachers who agree to teach in a high-need subject area or geographic region.

-- Colorado (CO 2022 HB 1005) is considering tax incentives to develop and sustain a rural health workforce and medical professional pipeline for rural and frontier communities.
+- Colorado (CO 2022 HB 1005) passed tax incentives to develop and sustain a rural health workforce and medical professional pipeline for rural and frontier communities.

-- Iowa (IA 2021 HB 196) expanded their health care professional loan repayment program for health care professionals in rural areas, while Maine (ME 2021 HP 748) is creating a health care fellowship program for underserved rural communities.
+- Iowa (IA 2021 HB 196) expanded their health care professional loan repayment program for health care professionals in rural areas, while Maine (ME 2021 HP 748) created a health care fellowship program for underserved rural communities.

 - In Florida (FL 2020 SB 426), the legislature modified funding requirements of the Regional Rural Development grants program to require that grant recipients serve or be located in a rural area of opportunity.